 The advisor-client relationship doesn’t end there.
 Once your advisor puts your strategy into place, he or she will constantly update you on any changes in your account.
 This open line of communication maximizes transparency, giving you more control over your money.

 Meritage Portfolio Management

-Established in 1991, Meritage Portfolio Management is a fee-only advisory firm with more than $1 billion in assets under management (AUM).
+Established in 1991, Meritage Portfolio Management is a fee-only advisory firm.
 It mainly works with high-net worth individuals, but it also extends its services to clients outside this scope.
 To work with the firm, you’d need a minimum investment of $2 million.

 Meritage Portfolio Management Background

 Meritage Portfolio Management was formed in 1991 by Evans, Bash, Magrino and Klein, Inc. The firm generally offers financial planning and portfolio management services to its clients.